mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

 >This parm allows you to control whether the ZVC allow the device user to view and modify the volume settings for the decode beep virtual volume stream.

->**Note:** This parm is optional and is not required to be present in the Request XML document.
+Specifying an empty (length of zero) value (or the absence of this parm from the XML) will cause no change to this Audio Stream's visibility.

 Parm value input rules: